awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 + You can start database activity streams on Aurora global databases running the following Aurora MySQL and Aurora PostgreSQL versions only\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html)

-  For information about database activity streams, see [Monitoring Amazon Aurora using Database Activity Streams](DBActivityStreams.md)\.
+  For information about database activity streams, see [Monitoring Amazon Aurora with Database Activity Streams](DBActivityStreams.md)\.
 + With an Aurora global database based on Aurora PostgreSQL, you can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
 For information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.
 For information about upgrading an Aurora PostgreSQL–based Aurora global database, see [In\-place major upgrades for global databases](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.GlobalDB)\.
 For information about upgrading an Aurora MySQL–based Aurora global database, see [In\-place upgrades for global databases](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.GlobalDB)\.
 + You can't stop or start the Aurora DB clusters in your Aurora global database individually\.
 To learn more, see [Stopping and starting an Amazon Aurora DB cluster](aurora-cluster-stop-start.md)\.
 + Aurora Replicas attached to the secondary Aurora DB cluster can restart under certain circumstances\.
 If the primary AWS Region's writer DB instance restarts or fails over, Aurora Replicas in secondary Regions also restart\.
 The secondary cluster is then unavailable until all replicas are back in sync with the primary DB cluster's writer instance\.
 This behavior is expected, as documented in [Replication with Amazon Aurora](Aurora.Replication.md)\.
 Be sure that you understand the impacts to your Aurora global database before making changes to your primary DB cluster\.
 To learn more, see [Recovering an Amazon Aurora global database from an unplanned outage](aurora-global-database-disaster-recovery.md#aurora-global-database-failover)\.